Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 A box in [Datapoint](<#Stage-Datapoint>) stage which:
 - Holds a single oracle pool token.
 - R4: The address of the oracle who will be a participant in the pool
-- R5: Placeholder box id value
+- R5: Placeholder box id value.
+- R6: Placeholder datapoint value.
+- R7: Placeholder/no vote value.
 ---